binguimath/binguimath.github.io/Course_2022_VOA.md

 4/21 Families of compact Riemann surfaces and parellel sections of conformal blocks

-4/25 Sheaves of coinvariants and conformal blocks and connections
+4/25 Sheaves of coinvariants and conformal blocks

 4/28 Connections and local-freeness of sheaves of coinvariants and conformal blocks